 Dr. Mary Goldberg serves as the Co-Director of ISWP and leads training and advocacy activities.
 Dr. Goldberg is Associate Professor at the University of Pittsburgh Human Engineering Research Laboratories and Department of Rehabilitation Science and Technology.
 In these roles, she focuses on developing and testing evidence-based continuing education interventions for rehabilitation professionals.
 She currently teaches 4 courses at the University of Pittsburgh and Coursera on disability, rehabilitation, and assistive technology topics.
-Dr. Goldberg also serves as Co-Director on the US National Institute for Disability, Independent Living, and Rehabilitation Research (NIDILRR) Initiative to Mobilize Partnerships for Successful Assistive Technology Translation (IMPACT) Center and develops unique educational interventions to increase capacity of researchers worldwide to translate assistive technology products.
+Dr. Goldberg also serves as Co-Director for the U.S. National Institute for Disability, Independent Living, and Rehabilitation Research (NIDILRR) Initiative to Mobilize Partnerships for Successful Assistive Technology Translation (IMPACT) Center and develops unique educational interventions to increase capacity of researchers worldwide to translate assistive technology products.

 Nancy is ISWP project manager, responsible for day-to-day activities for the ISWP initiative.
 She has over 20 years of experience in association management, marketing and advertising.
 Most recently, Nancy was senior vice president, national marketing division, Local Search Association, an international trade association for the local search industry.
 She has an M.S.Ed., Business Education and B.S.B.A., Marketing, from Robert Morris University.

 Megan D’Innocenzo is the Project and Research Coordinator for the University of Pittsburgh School of Health and Rehabilitation Science Department of Rehabilitation Science & Technology.
-She currently works on several study grants, including International Society of Wheelchair Professionals (ISWP), Initiative to Mobilize Partnerships for Successful Assistive Technology Translation (IMPACT).
+She currently works on several study grants, including International Society of Wheelchair Professionals (ISWP) and Initiative to Mobilize Partnerships for Successful Assistive Technology Translation (IMPACT).
 Megan earned her BS in Exercise Science from Slippery Rock University and her MS in Health, Physical Activity and Chronic Disease, with a concentration in statistics, from the University of Pittsburgh.
 Her research interests are in the areas of in rehabilitation technology, public health, and statistical analysis.

 Anhue Yohali Burrola Méndez is a PhD student at the University of Pittsburgh School of Health and Rehabilitation Sciences and is working with ISWP in the development of the Hybrid Training Course.
-She was born and raised in Mexico where she obtained a Physical Therapy degree and worked for five years in the clinical and academic fields before moving to the US.
-She completed a Masters in Science at the University of Pittsburgh.
+She was born and raised in Mexico where she obtained a Physical Therapy degree and worked for five years in the clinical and academic fields before moving to the U.S. She completed a Masters in Science at the University of Pittsburgh.
 She participated in the Training of Trainers (TOT) delivered at the International Seating Symposium (ISS) in February 2015.
 Since the TOT, Yohali has co-trained the World Health Organization (WHO) Wheelchair Service Training Package (WSTP) Basic level El Salvador and Nicaragua and the WSTP Intermediate Level in the Philippines.
 Her research interest includes the adaptation and implementation of online education programs for low-income settings.
-Yohali has recently been awarded with a four-year fellowship from The National Council on Science and Technology (CONACYT) to develop a wheelchair service training project in Mexico
+Yohali was recently awarded a four-year fellowship from The National Council on Science and Technology (CONACYT) to develop a wheelchair service training project in Mexico.

 Satria Ardianuari is a second-year student in the Rehabilitation Technology Master’s Program at the University of Pittsburgh.
 He earned his BS in Prosthetics/Orthotics from Mahidol University, Thailand.
 He is a Fulbright scholar from Indonesia.
 He is currently working with ISWP on a pilot project focusing on the development of basic skills assessment for manual wheelchair service providers.